William Butterfield (1814-1900) Architect

+What are you still waiting for, go immediately to book of dead gewinntabelle now is the time to start playing and winning!
 His parents were strict non-conformists and ran a chemist shop in the Strand.
 He was one of nine children and was educated at a local school.
 At the age of 16 he was apprenticed to a builder in Pimlico, Thomas Arber, but he went bankrupt before William’s apprenticeship had run its course and after only two years his indentures were cancelled.
 It was at this point that William Butterfield decided for himself that he wanted to train as an architect – a profession rather than a trade.
 For the next four years he studied architecture under E. L. Blackburne.
 From 1838 to 1839, he was an assistant to Harvey Eginton, an architect in Worcester, where he became articled.
 He established his own architectural practice at Lincoln’s Inn Fields in 1840 .

 From 1842 Butterfield was involved with the Cambridge Camden Society, later the Ecclesiological Society.
 He contributed designs to the Society’s journal, The Ecclesiologist.
 His involvement influenced his architectural style.
 He also drew religious inspiration from the Oxford Movement and as such was very high church despite his non-conformist upbringing.
 He was a Gothic revival architect, and as such reinterpreted the original Gothic style in Victorian terms.